-To mark National Walking Month, we look at some of the best walks in the ancient Celtic kingdom of Cornwall.
+To mark The Great Outdoors Month, we look at some of the best walks in the ancient Celtic kingdom of Cornwall.

 Cornwall has some of the most unique and dazzling scenery in the UK.
 There are few better places in the country to enjoy walks which are both challenging and relaxing.
 Here are three of the best.